This is a fool proof guide to making your own delicious bread machine pizza dough! Soft and light, yet crispy on the bottom.

 - A Bread Machine – At the time of this posting, bread machines are sold out in many places.
 I’ve been scouring the internet to find good and available options, and there are not many.
-I recommend snagging this bread machine option if there or any left.
 For reference, I have this model and really love it, but it has been sold out for some time now on all online retailers.
 You may be asking if it’s worth buying a bread machine just for pizza dough, and I’d agree that’s a good question, but if I did the math on how much we’ve saved by making our own dough every single week versus buying take out, it would easily be worth it.

 - A Kitchen Scale – The other secret to creating perfect pizza dough (or any other baked good for that matter) is having an accurate kitchen scale.
 It does not need to be expensive, I recommend this model.
 I thought I was a terrible baker for years, but switching to measuring ingredients by weight instead of cups made all the difference in the world.

 - A Pizza Stone – We keep ours on the lower oven rack at all times.
 It’s important to preheat it before putting the dough on it so it can help maximize that crispy pizza crust.

 - A Good Pizza Peel – a thin, beveled front edge makes a difference, as does using corn meal to create a nonstick surface when putting the dough in and out of the oven.

 - A Dough Scraper – this thing makes clean up from any baking project such a breeze.
 It’s my favorite kitchen tool because I use it for everything.